Armenia Coronavirus - Travel Advice

 Armenia Covid-19 Travel Restrictions

-Armenia’s travel ban for foreigners is no longer in place, and tourists are currently allowed to enter the country via Zvartnots International Airport and Armenia’s land border check points with Georgia and Iran.
+Armenia travel ban for foreigners was lifted at the end of summer 2020, and in January 2021, entry into the country by land from Georgia and Iran was also reinstated.
+Tourists are currently allowed to enter the country via Zvartnots International Airport and Armenia’s land border check points with Georgia and Iran.
 Please be advised that Georgia and Iran still have travel bans in place, and we strongly advise you to double check each country’s regulations before you travel.

 Armenia Covid-19 Entry Requirements